tpaananen/Docker-CLI-For-Windows/README.md

-# Docker Commands for Windows powered by WSL
+# Docker CLI for Windows powered by WSL

-This is really simplified console version of Docker Desktop for Windows powered by WSL 2 when you do not need (or your employer for some reason does not get you a lisence) all those fancy features of Docker Desktop (see [lisencing](https://www.docker.com/pricing)).
-Docker is installed in WSL v2 distribution and docker commands are executed via `wsl.exe` from Windows (use your favorite terminal but recommending Windows Terminal Preview with PowerShellCore) using simple batch files to forward arguments and IO in terminal.
-Expect network to break!
+This is a simplified project that provides docker CLI for Windows powered by WSL2 without [Docker Desktop](https://www.docker.com/products/docker-desktop).
+When you do not need (or your employer for some reason does not get you a lisence) all those fancy features of [Docker Desktop](https://www.docker.com/products/docker-desktop) (see [lisencing](https://www.docker.com/pricing)).
+Docker is installed in WSL v2 distribution and docker commands are executed via `wsl.exe` from Windows (use your favorite terminal but recommending Windows Terminal Preview with PowerShellCore) using simple batch files to forward arguments in terminal.

 Note: this has not been tested in many situations and there are scenarios where this solution will not work, but for simple docker setups in Windows, it's doing fine.